Congressional District # 07

-Property surrounding the landfill is residential, including two homes located to the south and southwest of the landfill.
-The driking water wells at these two homes are tested regularly and have shown no exceedences.
+Property surrounding the landfill is mainly rural, but one home is located to the north of the landfill and two homes are located to the south and southwest of the landfill.
+The drinking water wells at the two homes to the south and southwest are tested regularly and have shown no contaminant levels above standards.
 The population of Spencer, as reported by the 2010 census, is slightly over 4,000 people.
 All residents use private well water.

 Site ResponsibilityThe Spickler Landfill site is being addressed by potentially responsible parties (PRPs) under federal and state oversight.